 Telling your parents may be an option, depending on your situation.
 Sometimes, telling your parents is an option, and sometimes it is not safe to talk to them.
 Only you know your situation.
 While it may be safer to tell a safe friend first and then your parents, only you can decide what is right for you.
-If you want to get the professional help of a therapist, you cannot do so without your parents' input.
-This site does have a section for parents and a fact section about pedophilia that may be helpful to present to parents if you do decide to tell your parents.
+If you want to get the professional help of a therapist, you cannot do so without your parents’ input.
+This site does have a section for parents and a fact section about minor attraction that may be helpful to present to parents if you do decide to tell your parents.

 So, you have felt out the person you want to tell, and you think they might be safe to talk with.
 So… now what?
 You can take several paths, and which one you take is entirely up to you: